grantnorwood/expedia-e2e/exercise-2/README.md

 // ...
 ```

-3. Add another line to log the url to the console:
+3. After the `getTitle()` call, add another line to log the url to the console:

 ```js
 // getTitle() ...